BabylonJS/Babylon.js/materialsLibrary/readme.md

-﻿# Shaders library
+﻿# Materials library

-## Using a shader from the library
+## Using a material from the library

-You can find multiple shaders that just works with Babylon.js in *dist* folder.
+You can find multiple materials that just works with Babylon.js in *dist* folder.
 To use then, you only need to reference the associated .js file and use the new provided material:

 ```
 var simple = new BABYLON.SimpleMaterial("simple", scene);
 sphere.material = simple;
 ```

-## Adding a new shader to the library
+## Adding a new material to the library

-To add a new shader, you have to create your own folder in *shaders* folder.
+To add a new material, you have to create your own folder in *materials* folder.
 Then you need to add a .ts file an two .fx files:
-* The .ts is the TypeScript code of your shader
+* The .ts is the TypeScript code of your material
 * .fx files: GLSL code for vertex and fragment shaders

 The best way to start a new material is to copy/past the *simple* material.
 This material provides all the features required by a Babylon.js material: